China says will never send military to oil rig spat with Vietnam

 The Haiyang Shiyou 981 rig is drilling between the Paracel Islands and the Vietnamese coast.
 Vietnam has said the rig is in its 200-nautical mile exclusive economic zone and on its continental shelf, while China says it is operating within its waters.

-The United States has not taken sides in the territorial disputes but has been strongly critical of China's behaviour in pressing its claims and called for negotiatiated solutions.
+The United States has not taken sides in the territorial disputes but has been strongly critical of China's behavior in pressing its claims and called for negotiated solutions.

 The U.S. official called Yi Xianliang's statement "a weak attempt to obscure what China is really doing."